Paracetamol Reneval, tablets 500 mg 10 pcs

 frequency unknown: dry mouth.

-Hepatic and biliary tract disorders
+Disorders of the liver and biliary tract

-rarely: increased liver enzyme activity;
+rarely: increased activity of liver enzymes;

 frequency unknown: liver failure, hepatitis, liver necrosis.